Detailed Device Status

 (Bufs for “Buffer Status”) changes to value 01

-entire track is buffered in memory.
+when the entire track is buffered in memory.

 Byte 158

-(labeled Mt) indicates whether Master Tempo is engaged
+(labeled Mt) indicates whether Master Tempo is engaged on the deck, having the value 00

 Bytes 15c